 - For unions lasting over ten years, you may be eligible to receive Social Security based on your ex’s work history.

-- If your spouse served in the military, this entitles you to collect a portion of any pensions.
+- If your spouse served in the military, you are entitled to collect a portion of any pension.

 A number of such potential allowances exist, but if you’re not aware of them, you may leave money on the table.